Team talking about sustainable business operations

 Mitigation

-This means that 90% of world GDP is now covered by net zero commitments, which will result in an estimated reduction of 5 billion tonnes in greenhouse gas emissions by 2030.
+This means that 90% of the world’s GDP is now covered by net zero commitments, which are estimated to reduce greenhouse gas emissions by 5 billion tonnes by 2030.
 These contributions involve:

-• The continuous journey to global net zero by mid-century, further ensuring that global warming does not rise above 1.5C, as laid out in the Paris agreement.
+• The continuous journey to global net zero by mid-century, ensuring that global warming does not rise above 1.5°C, as outlined in the Paris Agreement.

-• 190 countries agreeing to phase down their coal power, as it currently remains responsible for an estimated 40% of annual CO2 emissions.
+• 190 countries agreeing to phase down their coal power, as it currently accounts for an estimated 40% of annual CO2 emissions.

-• 137 countries committing to end and reverse deforestation by 2030, with 30 large financial companies, such as Schroders Aviva and Axa, promising to end investments for deforestation-related activities.
+• 137 countries committing to end and reverse deforestation by 2030, with 30 large financial companies, such as Schroders, Aviva, and Axa, promising to end investments related to deforestation.

-• Increasing the pace of transition to zero-emission vehicles, as road transport accounts for over 10% of global greenhouse gas emissions, with General Motors, Jaguar, Fiat, Volvo, Audi, Ford and Volkswagen declaring that they will produce zero-emission vehicles by 2035.
+• Increasing the pace of transition to zero-emission vehicles, as road transport accounts for over 10% of global greenhouse gas emissions, with General Motors, Jaguar, Fiat, Volvo, Audi, Ford, and Volkswagen committing to produce zero-emission vehicles by 2035.

-• Over 100 countries have declared they will cut methane emissions by 30% for the year 2030, as it remains responsible for 1/3 of current global warming, with reductions potentially preventing a further 0.3°C of warming by 2040.
+• Over 100 countries declaring they will cut methane emissions by 30% by 2030, as it remains responsible for one-third of current global warming, potentially preventing a further 0.3°C of warming by 2040.

 Adaption

-COP26 was host to the launch of the Adaptation Research Alliance (ARA), a global network of 60 organisations from 30 different countries, all dedicated to protecting vulnerable countries from the harmful effects of climate change. $12.7 billion was pledged to the cause, with large funds including:
+COP26 saw the launch of the Adaptation Research Alliance (ARA), a global network of 60 organisations from 30 countries dedicated to protecting vulnerable countries from the harmful effects of climate change. $12.7 billion was pledged to the cause, with significant funds including:

 • $350 million to the UNFCCC adaptation fund